RakhithJK/redcanaryco-invoke-atomicredteam-wiki/Execute-Atomic-Tests-(Local).md

-You can use the `Invoke-AtomicTest` function to run an atomic test on the system where you installed Atomic Red Team, or on a remote machine through a [PowerShell Remoting](https://docs.microsoft.com/en-us/powershell/scripting/learn/remoting/running-remote-commands?view=powershell-7#windows-powershell-remoting) session.
+You can use the `Invoke-AtomicTest` function to run an atomic test on the system where you installed Atomic Red Team (Local), or on a remote machine through a PowerShell Remoting session (Remote).
+These instructions show you how to execute tests on the Local machine.
+For instruction on executing tests on a Remote Machine see [here](https://github.com/redcanaryco/invoke-atomicredteam/wiki/Execute-Atomic-Tests-(Remote)).

 #### Getting Started